-DRAFT AMENDED ICT SECTOR CODE SERIES 100: THE MEASUREMENT OF THE OWNERSHIP ELEMENT OF BROAD-BASED BLACK ECONOMIC EMPOWERMENT
+AMENDED B-BBEE ICT SECTOR CODE SERIES AICT100: THE MEASUREMENT OF THE OWNERSHIP ELEMENT OF BROAD-BASED BLACK ECONOMIC EMPOWERMENT

-STATEMENT 102: RECOGNITION IN THE SALE OF ASSETS
+STATEMENT AICT102: RECOGNITION OF OWNERSHIP IN THE SALE OF ASSETS

-Issued under section 9 (5) of the Broad-Based Black Economic Empowerment Act 53 of 2003 as amended by B-BBEE Act 46 of 2013
+Issued under section 9 (1) of the Broad-Based Black Economic Empowerment (B-BBEE) Act 53 of 2003 as amended.

-- 1. Objectives of this statement
+1. Objectives of this statement 2

-- 2. Application
+2. Application 2

-- 3. Key Measurement Principles
+3. Key measurement principles 2

-- 4. Measurement Principles
+4. Measurement principles 3

-- 5. Recognition of Sale of Assets, Equity Instruments and Business
+5. Recognition of Sale of Assets, Equity Instruments and Businesses 4

+AICT-20160909v20 AMENDED B-BBEE ICT SECTOR CODE SERIES AICT100 STTAICT102

+- 1.1 Set out the conditions where the Sale of Assets, Equity Instruments and other Businesses will be recognised. - 1.2 Set out how the Ownership points will be determined.

+2. Application

-- 1. Objectives of this statement
+- 2.1 A transaction in terms of this statement may involve the sale of:

-- 1.1 Set out the conditions where the Sale of Assets, Equity Instruments and other Businesses will be recognised. - 1.2 Set out how the Ownership points will be determined. - Application - 2.1 A transaction in terms of this statement may involve the sale of: - 2.1.1.1 An asset; - 2.1.1.2 A business; or - 2.1.1.3 Equity Instruments in an Enterprise. - 3.
-Key Measurement Principles - 3.1 General principles: - 3.1.1 A Seller that has concluded a transaction involving a sale of asset, Equity Instrument or business with an Associated Enterprise may claim the benefits provided for in this statement in its own Ownership Scorecard. - 3.1.2 Where a Seller has claimed benefit in terms of the Ownership scorecard for the Sale of Asset, Equity Instrument or Business it may not claim benefits under the Enterprise Development Element.
+- 2.1.1 An asset;

+- 2.1.2 A business; or

+- 2.1.3 Equity Instruments in an Enterprise.

+- 3.1 General principles: - 3.1.1 A Seller that has concluded a transaction involving a sale of asset, Equity Instrument or business with an Associated Enterprise may claim the benefits provided for in this statement in its own Ownership Scorecard. - 3.1.2 Where a Seller has claimed benefit in terms of the Ownership scorecard for the Sale of Asset, Equity Instrument or Business it may not claim benefits under the Enterprise and Supplier Development Element. - 3.2 Qualification Criteria: - 3.2.1 For Ownership points to be recognised the transaction: - 3.2.1.1 Must result in the creation of sustainable businesses or business opportunities in the hands of Black people; and - 3.2.1.2 Result in the transfer of specialised skills or productive capacity to Black people. - 3.2.2 A Sale of Asset, Equity Instrument and Business must involve a separate Associated Enterprise which has:

+AICT-20160909v20 AMENDED B-BBEE ICT SECTOR CODE SERIES AICT100 STTAICT102 2 - 4